Of Commerce, Counsel & the Coin

 The architects of Wall Street

 J.P.
-Morgan personally assembled US Steel, General Electric and International Harvester before lunch on most weekdays.
-The institution that carries his name continues to carry his function.
+Morgan personally assembled US Steel, General Electric and International Harvester before lunch on most weekdays, and the institution that carries his name continues to carry his function.

 Dynasty